artsy/README/hiring/interviewing.md

 We'll update this as often as we can when things change, but note that the details may shift slightly.
 Our Recruitment team will be available to answer any questions you may have throughout the hiring process!

-This guide is tailored to our standard interviews for the IC3-IC5 levels on [our ladder](/careers/ladder.md#readme).
-The content of the interviews may change slightly for other levels, but the ethos will be the same.
+This guide is tailored to our standard interviews for most individual-contributor roles.
+The content of the interviews may change slightly based on the level, but the ethos will be the same.

+At a high level, our interviews have three phases:

+- [**Phone screen**](#phone-screen): Short chats with a recruiter and (often) an engineering manager.
+- [**On-site**](#"on-site"-interview): Our standard interview loop.
+Includes four interviews with engineers and non-engineers.
+- [**References**](#references): Three professional references (this part is the same for interviews across Artsy).

-### Phone screens
+### Phone Screen

 As a very first step, you’ll speak with one of our recruiters and perhaps an engineering manager.
 These conversations are a way for us to learn more about you, what motivates you, and gauge whether Artsy and the